Calvary Episcopal Church (Memphis, Tennessee): Parish Information

 The education wing houses the Calvary Place Child Care Center, which serves working parents in downtown Memphis.
 Since 1928, the volunteer-run Waffle Shop has provided downtown Memphians with a simple weekday lunch during the season of Lent.
 The profits support outreach ministries of congregations throughout the city.

+In 2023 a moving truck full of organ pipes was stolen when being transported back from Boston to the church after being restored.
+The pipes and the moving truck were eventually discovered after the police received an anonymous tip.